 To a lesser extent, King Arthur.
 He's practically never part of the action, but he's always presented as wise and good beyond compare, and it's because of him that England is as it is and the Knights of the Round Table exist.

 Luke Skywalker in the Star Wars Expanded Universe, most notably the novels.
-According to George Lucas's Word Of God Anakin had the potential to become far more powerful than Emperor Palpatine, but due to his injuries on Mustafar had difficulty realizing that potential during his lifetime.
-Luke inherits that power and realizes it to the point where he becomes the most powerful Force User who has ever lived in the entire Star Wars canon.
-Luke has countless feats to his name but some that stand out include: Walking directly on top of a lava flow in order to impress an apprentice, during the Yuuzhan Vong War took on over a hundred enemy troops who individually could take on hundreds of Republic soldiers and cut them down with such alarming speed that fellow Jedi could only see Luke's after-image, manipulating the gravity of a black hole and moving it so as to prevent it from destroying the Galactic Republic's forces and sends it back to the enemies who cast it, and perhaps most impressive of all defeating a resurrected Emperor Palpatine in single combat by cutting off his hand which is especially notable as Palpatine is considered the most powerful Sith user and one of the greatest lightsaber duelists who ever lived.
+According to George Lucas's Word of God Anakin had the potential to become far more powerful than Emperor Palpatine, but due to his injuries on Mustafar had difficulty realizing that potential during his lifetime.
+Luke inherits that power and finally lives up to the potential meant for his father, henceforth reaching the status of the most powerful Force User in the Star Wars canon.
+Luke has countless feats to his name but some that stand out include: Walking directly on top of a lava flow in order to impress an apprentice, during the Yuuzhan Vong War taking on a hundred Elite Mooks who were giving Republic soldiers difficulty, and cut them down with such alarming speed that fellow Jedi could only see Luke's after-image, manipulating the gravity of an artificial black hole and throwing it back at the enemies who cast it, and perhaps most impressive of all defeating a resurrected Emperor Palpatine in single combat by cutting off his hand (which is especially notable as Palpatine is considered the most powerful Sith user and one of the greatest lightsaber duelists who ever lived).
 By the time Luke is in his prime it becomes easily understood why Luke became the Grand Master of the New Jedi Order, one even more powerful and wise than Yoda ever was.

 Luke and the other Heroes of Yavin - basically the main heroic characters of the films - are more or less this in Galaxy of Fear, especially the last half of the series where our heroes are on the run from the Empire.
 They want to meet back up with the most high-ranking Rebels they'd yet meant, in the hopes of finding safety, but it's easier said than done.